-If a Trade or Clerical Error occurs other than as a result of GCMLP's failure to adhere to the applicable standard of care, GCMLP, in its sole discretion, reserves the right to reimburse the Fund, as the case may be, for any losses sustained by the Fund as a result of such Trade or Clerical Error.
-GCMLP's reimbursement of the Fund, as the case may be, for a Trade or Clerical Error in such a situation will not constitute a waiver of GCMLP's general policy to cause the Fund, as the case may be, to bear the losses associated with other Trade or Clerical Errors that occur other than as a result of GCMLP's failure to adhere to the applicable standard of care.
+If a Trade or Clerical Error occurs other than because of GCMLP's failure to adhere to the applicable standard of care, GCMLP, in its sole discretion, reserves the right to reimburse the Fund, as the case may be, for any losses sustained by the Fund because of such Trade or Clerical Error.
+GCMLP's reimbursement of the Fund, as the case may be, for a Trade or Clerical Error in such a situation will not constitute a waiver of GCMLP's general policy to cause the Fund, as the case may be, to bear the losses associated with other Trade or Clerical Errors that occur other than because of GCMLP's failure to adhere to the applicable standard of care.
 Any net gain resulting from Trade or Clerical Errors will be for the benefit of the Fund, as the case may be, and will not be retained by GCMLP.